psychemedia/pentrich-uprising/tellings/cartwrights_mill.md

 At first, it seemed to go well for the prosecution.
 Mr. Cartwright was called and asked to explain what had happened when his Mill at Rawfolds had been attacked.
 The first witness from the Black Bull repeated that he'd heard Oldroyd admit to being at the attack on Rawfold's Mill, to being faithful to General Ludd for three years.  and that, when challenged, he appeared to understand what he was saying and what was being said to him.
 The second witness confirmed much the same story as the first, but judging from the boisterous tone and manner in which the words were used, he would have thought them the words of a crazy person.
 The third witness again agreed as to what was said, but considered the Prisoner as drunk from first to last.

-The defence then made their case.
+And that was the prosecution!
+So then the defence then made their case.

 Their first witness was a surgeon who appeared to be a respectable man, and who had been treating Oldroyd at the time of the attack.
 He would have beem very surprised if he had been fit enough at the time to take part in the attack, and when he saw him the morning afterwards, he supposed he had had his usual rest the preceding night.